JANESVILLE: AN AMERICAN STORY (audiobook) by Amy Goldstein

 Goldstein tells the story with much sympathy.
 She keeps her politics out of the story for the most part (tough to do when 2012 Vice Presidential nominee Paul Ryan is Janesville's local political star and his run for VP comes right in the middle of this story).

-Janesville: An American Story goes nicely with two other books that I have listened to in the last 15 months: Hillbilly Elegy: A Memoir of a Family and Culture in Crisis and White Working Class: Overcoming Class Cluelessness in America.
+Janesville: An American Story goes nicely with another book that I have listened to recently: White Working Class: Overcoming Class Cluelessness in America.
 Something is clearly not working for the American working class.

 I rate this audibook an enthusiastic 5 stars out of 5.
 It was read well by Joy Osmanski - she helped make this story come alive.